 If you do tend to buy French-style baguettes at the weekends and a wholemeal-style sliced bread from your local bakery or supermarket this is fine too.

 In the UK, non-wholemeal flour is fortified with calcium, iron and two B vitamins known as thiamine and niacin.

 Bread will not constipate your baby.

-If you pick wholemeal bread, then the fibre content in bread will actually help relieve constipation and improve baby poop.
+With wholemeal bread, the fibre content in bread will help relieve constipation and improve baby poop.